Mike Alstott: Professional career

-Alstott was selected in the second round (35th overall) by the Tampa Bay Buccaneers.
+Alstott was selected in the second round (35th overall) of the 1996 NFL draft by the Tampa Bay Buccaneers.
+Prior to the draft, the Pittsburgh Steelers were considered the favorites to draft Alstott as a possible replacement for Bam Morris (and more long-term Barry Foster) following Morris' marijuana possession arrest, but were able to execute the draft-day trade for Jerome Bettis before the Steelers turn at 29th overall.
+Both then-new Buccaneers head coach Tony Dungy and Steelers head coach Bill Cowher, coincidentally, were former assistants to Marty Schottenheimer and all three believed in strong running games.

 The Buccaneers utilized Alstott primarily as a running fullback as opposed to a blocking fullback that teams were starting to switch to at the time.
 He was a member of the Tampa Bay Buccaneers team that won Super Bowl XXXVII (2002), played at Qualcomm Stadium in San Diego, California.
 Alstott rushed for 15 yards and the first Super Bowl touchdown in Tampa Bay Buccaneers history.
 He also caught five passes for 43 yards.

 Alstott signed a one-year contract to stay in Tampa Bay for the 2005 season, and signed a similar contract at the conclusion of the 2006 season after contemplating retirement.
 However, he spent all of the 2007 season on injured reserve because of neck problems, leading to his retirement on January 24, 2008.

 In the summer of 2007, shortly before he suffered his season-ending and ultimately career-ending neck injury, Alstott appeared in a television commercial for ESPN Fantasy Football along with former teammate Warrick Dunn, who was later signed by the Falcons.

 He was ranked No. 10 on the NFL Network's "Top Ten Power Backs".

 With 71 total touchdowns as a Buccaneer, Alstott broke the previous franchise record of 46 by running back James Wilder when he scored his 47th career TD on November 26, 2001.
 Alstott remained the Buccaneers' all-time leading touchdown scorer until November 22, 2021, when wide receiver Mike Evans scored his 72nd TD as a Buccaneer.